tinymce/tinymce-docs/_includes/configuration/dockerized-spelling-service.md

     chmod +x *.sh
     ```

-13. _Optional_: Edit the `http` configuration settings in `ephox-spelling-docker-env.conf`.
+13. _Optional_: Edit the `http` configuration settings in `config/ephox-spelling-docker-env.conf`.
 The configurable settings are in the `http` section of the file.
 For example:

     ```
     http {